mrozbarry/awesome-canvas/README.md

 - [Chart.js](https://github.com/chartjs/Chart.js) is a lightweight JavaScript library for creating dynamic and visually appealing charts using the HTML5 Canvas element.
 - [ChemDoodle](http://web.chemdoodle.com/) is an open source chemistry and chem-informatics toolkit where canvas is being used to solve common chemistry related tasks, displaying the molecules in a variety of different ways.
 - [d3](https://github.com/d3/d3) (or D3.js) is a JavaScript library for visualizing data using web standards.
 D3 helps you bring data to life using SVG, Canvas and HTML.
+- [Declarativas](https://github.com/mrozbarry/declarativas) is a declarative JSX-compatible canvas 2d drawing library, designed to help build rendering components and to make it easy to write tests.
 - [EaselJS](https://createjs.com/easeljs) is a JavaScript library that makes working with the HTML5 Canvas element easy.
 Useful for creating games, generative art, and other highly graphical experiences.
 EaselJS is part of CreateJS - a modular libraries and tools which work together or independently to enable rich interactive content on open web technologies via HTML5.
 - [fabric.js](http://fabricjs.com) provides interactive object model on top of canvas element and also has SVG-to-canvas (and canvas-to-SVG) parser